 gold at Sutter's Creek.
 Marshall is in the process of digging up dirt

 a mill when he notices shiny speckles in the freshly dug up earth.
 Marshall tells Sutter and the discovery is confirmed.

 Word spreads, and one of the greatest gold rushes in history

-Boy Scouts is organized.
-Baden-Powell's handbooks are used to teach young men about
+are used to teach young men about camping, observation,

-them the importance of good moral character and doing good deeds.
+the the importance of good moral character and doing good deeds.

 1972...A Japanese soldier is found

 twenty-seven years after the end of WWII.

 General Richard Montgomery